sonic-net/SONiC/doc/macsec/MACsec_hld.md

 The experiments designed to evaluate the scalability of wpa_supplicant, are using the veth-pair interfaces to simulate the physical ports and using the Linux network namespace to simulate different switches.
 The MACsec interfaces were bound on the veth-pair interfaces and assigned IP address for connectivity checking.
 The RSS of `ps` command is as the index of memory usage of one wpa_supplicant.

-- An interface to a wpa_supplicant
+- One wpa_supplicant to multiple interfaces

 In this experiment, all interfaces were set by wpa_cli and were managed by one supplicant instance.
 The goal of the experiment is to get the maximum number of interfaces that a wpa_supplicant can handle and the memory usage of a wpa_supplicant.